-While the terms beyond-use date (BUD) and expiration date may sound interchangeable, they are not the same.
+While the terms beyond-use date (BUDs) and expiration date may sound interchangeable, they are not the same.
 Both BUDs and expiration dates provide information about the duration of a medication’s usability, but there are key differences between the two that can play an important role in patient outcomes and purchasing decisions.

 The Importance of Drug Stability